 For 100,000 queries per month:

-Expert Insight: In production deployments I've managed at WebSearchAPI.ai, the true cost goes beyond per-query pricing.
-Factor in engineering time for integration, monitoring infrastructure, and troubleshooting.
-APIs with better documentation and cleaner data structures can save 20-30 engineering hours per month in maintenance, often justifying a slightly higher per-query cost.
+The true cost goes beyond per-query pricing though.
+In production deployments I've managed, the engineering time for integration, monitoring, and troubleshooting matters more than raw API cost.
+APIs with better documentation and cleaner data structures can save 20-30 engineering hours per month in maintenance.
 Our enterprise clients consistently report that well-structured APIs reduce total cost of ownership by 40% compared to cheaper but harder-to-integrate alternatives.

 Choose privacy-focused options (DuckDuckGo, Qwant) when: